explodinglabs/iko/README.md

 curl -fsSL https://explodinglabs.com/iko/install.sh | sh
 ```

-A script is created at `~/.local/bin/iko`, which is just a docker run command.
+A script is created at `~/.local/bin/iko`.
+It's just a docker run command, you
-You might want to modify it to suit your needs.
+might want to modify it to suit your needs.

 Confirm it's working: